Aftermath of Cyclone Yasi: Reef Damage Threatens Livelihood of Fishermen – ABC TV News24

 Boat owner Tanya Giles.

-TANYA GILES: You now, we’ve got further distances to get to the reef as well as the fact that we had to get down there in the first place.
+TANYA GILES: You know, we’ve got further distances to get to the reef, as well as the fact that we had to get down there in the first place.

 You know, we’re lucky enough to have been quite welcomed by the Mackay community and the Mackay harbor, but it just means that the traveling distances for us compared to what we are used to are phenomenal.
 So our fuel bill has doubled.